pairing4good/tdd-amplify-react-from-template/README.md

 ![Security Checks](https://github.com/pairing4good/tdd-amplify-react-from-template/actions/workflows/codeql-analysis.yml/badge.svg)
 ![React Tests](https://github.com/pairing4good/tdd-amplify-react-from-template/actions/workflows/node.js.yml/badge.svg)

-In this tutorial we will [test drive](https://en.wikipedia.org/wiki/Test-driven_development) a react app which will use [AWS Amplify](https://aws.amazon.com/amplify) to set up authentication and the backend API.
+In this tutorial we will [test drive](https://en.wikipedia.org/wiki/Test-driven_development) a [React](https://reactjs.org/) app which will use [AWS Amplify](https://aws.amazon.com/amplify) to set up authentication and the backend API.

 ## Approach
 Test driving an application often starts at the bottom of the [testing pyramid](https://martinfowler.com/bliki/TestPyramid.html) in [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 Unit tests focus on testing small units of code in isolation.
 However, this tutorial will start at the top of the pyramid with user interface (UI) testing.
 This approach is often called [Acceptance Test Driven Development](https://en.wikipedia.org/wiki/Acceptance_test%E2%80%93driven_development) (ATDD).